aspose-3d/Aspose.3D-Doc-md/english/python-net/developer-guide/3d-document-object-model/_index.md

 title: Aspose.3D Document Object Model (DOM)
 type: docs
 weight: 20
-url: /net/aspose-3d-document-object-model
+url: /python-net/aspose-3d-document-object-model
 description: Each 3D scene can comprise of any number of viewports.
-Using Aspose.3D for .NET API, developers can capture one or more viewports in a single screenshot.
-They may render it in the GUI based .NET application or an image.
+Using Aspose.3D for Python via .NET API, developers can capture one or more viewports in a single screenshot.
+They may render it in the GUI based application or an image.
 ---

 The Aspose.3D Document Object Model (DOM) is a powerful in-memory representation of a 3D scene.
 It provides developers with the ability to read, manipulate, and modify the content and formatting of a 3D scene programmatically.